Skip to content

 AI-assisted drafting uses large language models and approved clause libraries to generate contract drafts from business inputs.
 A legal team member defines the contract type, the parties, key commercial terms, and relevant parameters, and the system produces a draft that reflects the organisation’s approved language.

 The value here is speed and consistency.
 Standard contracts like NDAs, MSAs, and SOWs that follow predictable structures benefit most.
-AI CLM platforms targeting the Indian mid-market now benchmark contract turnaround times under seven days, compared to the 20 to 40 days that manual drafting cycles typically take.
+AI CLM platforms targeting the Indian mid-market now benchmark contract turnaround times under seven days, against the 20 to 40 days that manual drafting cycles typically take.
 For high-volume, lower-complexity contract types, AI drafting produces material time savings.

 Contract review and risk identification